freacafe/heptapod/README.md

 **HEPTAPOD** (High-Energy Physics Toolkit for Agentic Planning, Orchestration, and Deployment) is a Python framework for **orchestrating end-to-end HEP simulation and analysis workflows** using large language model (LLM) agents.

-Built on the [Orchestral AI](https://orchestral-ai.com) engine, HEPTAPOD treats established HEP tools (**FeynRules, MadGraph, and Pythia**) as **schema-validated, auditable operations** that can be coordinated by an LLM under explicit human supervision.
+Built on the [Orchestral AI](https://orchestral-ai.com) engine, HEPTAPOD treats established HEP tools (**FeynRules, MadGraph, Pythia and Sherpa**) as **schema-validated, auditable operations** that can be coordinated by an LLM under explicit human supervision.
 Rather than replacing existing workflows, HEPTAPOD provides a structured orchestration layer that automates bookkeeping, parameter propagation, and multi-stage execution while preserving transparency and reproducibility.

 In practice, HEPTAPOD currently enables researchers to: